SiddhartaDutta/CS100-Final-Project/README.md

  ![image of second version of class diagram](./images/decoders.png)

+The design patterns we chose include the following:

+- Strategy: We chose to use strategy to allow us to create and add new types of tasks easily that all share common algorithms with differing implementations.
+By making the abstraction prescribed by this pattern, we can quickly and easily add additional task subtypes and the algorithms required.
+It also allows the user to have a consistent syntax when dealing with multiple types of subtasks.
+This helps us write better code as we do not have to update client-side code every time a new subclass is created and thus enables us to better organize the code.

+For our program to work, we are using 6 classes.
+As denoted in the class diagram, the green are leaves for the strategy pattern with the orange acting as our base/parent class.
+The yellow section represents our client class which our main file will use to interact with the parent and subclass objects.
+The following describes all the core methods of the leaf classes:

+The design patterns we chose include the following:

+- Strategy: We chose to use strategy to allow us to create and add new types of tasks easily that all share common algorithms with differing implementations.
+By making the abstraction prescribed by this pattern, we can quickly and easily add additional task subtypes and the algorithms required.
+It also allows the user to have a consistent syntax when dealing with multiple types of subtasks.
+This helps us write better code as we do not have to update client-side code every time a new subclass is created and thus enables us to better organize the code.

+ For our program to work, we are using 6 classes.
+As denoted in the class diagram, the green are leaves for the strategy pattern with the orange acting as our base/parent class.
+The yellow section represents our client class which our main file will use to interact with the parent and subclass objects.
+The following describes all the core methods of the leaf classes:

+- PrintAllInfo() : Prints all member variable data
+- EditTitle() : Edits title of task
+- EditStartTime() : Edits start time of task
+- EditEndTime() : Edits end time of task
+- EditDate() : Edits date of task
+- EditLocation() : Edits location of task
+- EditSubTasks() : Edits subtasks
+- EditDescription() : Edits description of task
+- EditDueDate() : Edits task due date
+- EditDueTime() : Edits task due time
+- EditShoppingList() : Edits string list
+- GetTitle() : Returns task title
+- GetStartTime() : Returns task start time
+- GetEndTime() : Returns task end time
+- GetDate() : Returns task date
+- GetLocation() : Returns task location
+- GetSubTasks() : Returns subtask list
+- GetDescription() : Returns task description
+- GetDueDate() : Returns task due date
+- GetDueTime() : Returns task due time
+- GetShoppingList() : Returns task string list

+The following describes all the core methods of the client class:

+- PrintAllInfo() : Prints all member variable data
+- Add() : Add task
+- Delete() : Delete task
+- ViewNext() : View next task
+- ViewByTitle() : Search tasks by title
+- Edit() : Edit task
+- ReverseLastEdit() : Reverse last edit

  > ## Final deliverable
  > All group members will give a demo to the TA/reader during lab time.
 The TA/reader will check the demo and the project GitHub repository and ask a few questions to all the team members.
  > Before the demo, you should do the following: